goauthentik/authentik/website/integrations/services/mastodon/index.md

 ## What is Mastodon

-> Mastodon is free and open-source software for running self-hosted social networking services.
-It has microblogging features similar to Twitter
+> Mastodon is free and open-source software for running self-hosted social networking services
 >
 > -- https://joinmastodon.org/